kubernetes/enhancements/keps/sig-cloud-provider/1959-service-lb-class-field/README.md

 ## Drawbacks

-* Annotations are a clunky way to implement "Class" semantics to Service Type=LoadBalancer.
+* Added complexity to Service.
 * In **most** clusters, a single Service Type=LoadBalancer implementation from the cloud provider is sufficient.
-* The potential risks during downgrade can cause outages if Service Status is updated by the wrong load balancer implementation.

 ## Alternatives

 ### ServiceClass Resource

-Similar to GatewayClass and IngressClass, we could introduce a new resource so that multiple implementations of Service Type=LoadBalancer can exist, however, a new resource just for Service Type=LoadBalancer seems unnecessary, especially if GatewayClass will satisfy this use-case better in the near future.
+Instead of a field specifying the name of the implemmentation, the class name can reference the name of a class resource similar to GatewayClass and IngressClass.
+This would enable more expressive configuration per load balancer implementation.

+### Generic Annotation

+A generic annotation can be used to store the class name.
+This is avoided since there would be no way to introduce the annotation in a safe way and we can't enforce immutability for annotations.

 ### Provider-Specific Annotations

 Instead of a generic Kubernetes annotation read by service controller, each cloud provider could implement their own "skip this Service"-like logic with custom annotations.
-Given that many cloud providers have been asking for this feature, a generic well-known annotation used across all providers may be more beneficial.
+Given that many cloud providers have been asking for this feature, a generic field used across all providers may be more beneficial.

 ## Infrastructure Needed (Optional)